crittermike/personal-blog/src/pages/ramblings/post-mortems.md

 If you’re tempted to just go with the first thing that everyone comes up with instead of asking for more options, fight that temptation.
 It can be very useful to force yourself to come up with at least 3 options, even if one seems like the obvious choice.
 This is sometimes called the [Rule of Three](http://www.conferencesthatwork.com/index.php/learning/2012/05/make-better-decisions-with-the-rule-of-three/).

 And you’re done!
 You’ve turned a major screwup into a major win.
-Doesn’t that feel good?"
+Doesn’t that feel good?